Tangerine-Community/Tangerine/docs/User-guide/TangerineOjai_Full_UserManual.md

 3. In the target group (where you want the new copy), click ‘Import’.

 4. Select the original group and enter the download key in the box.
+Click 'Import'.
+If successful you will see messaging indicating the number of documents imported (a single assessment can contain hundreds of 'documents' - each being a survey question, an assessment item, etc.)

 5. Return to the new group’s main page and you will see the import.

 Note that the new copy of the imported instrument does not include any results data that may have been uploaded to the original copy.
-Any results uploaded to any instrument will only appear in the group from which the copy of the instrument came.
+Results uploaded to any instrument will only appear in the group from which the copy of the instrument came.
 If you try to import an instrument that is archived in the original group, it will appear as archived also in the new group.